 - Add your panko to a shallow dish and evenly mix in the seasonings.

-- Add your flour, milk, soy sauce, Worcestershire sauce and seasonings to a bowl and whisk until combined.
+- Add flour, milk, soy sauce, Worcestershire sauce, and seasonings to a bowl and whisk until combined.

-- Heat a large skillet over medium heat and add your oil and then place the tofu steaks in.
+- Heat a large skillet over medium heat, add your oil, and then place the tofu steaks in.
 Let them cook until browned and crispy, about 5-7 minutes on each side.
 Remove them from the pan and place them on a platter to serve.

 Tofu Steak Frequently Asked Questions

 - What kind of tofu should I use?
-Extra firm or super firm.
-If you can’t find those, firm will work too, just make sure to press it really well.
+Extra or super firm.
+If you can’t find those, the firm will work, too; just make sure to press it well.

 - Can I use breadcrumbs instead of panko?
-Yes, but panko will make them extra crispy so I would recommend it if you can find it.
+Yes, but panko makes them extra crispy, so I recommend it if you can find it.

 - Do I need to use all the seasonings listed in the recipe?
-They really help flavor the tofu but you can definitely omit any that you want.
+They really help flavor the tofu but you can omit an if desired.

 - Can I make these ahead of time?
-Yes, I wouldn’t recommend making them more than a day in advance though, or you could make them in the morning.
-To re-heat, I would suggest re-heating in a hot pan with some oil or in the oven.
+Yes, I don’t recommend making them more than a day in advance.
+You can make them in the morning.
+To reheat, I suggest reheating in a hot pan with some oil or in the oven.

 - Can I freeze these tofu steaks?
-Yes, I would recommend freezing in a freezer bag and making sure you get as much air out as you can.
-Freeze for up to 3 months.
-Best if re-heated from frozen in the oven.
+Yes, I recommend freezing them in a freezer bag and ensuring you get as much air out as possible.
+Freeze for up to three months.
+They’re best when reheated from frozen in the oven.

 - Should I eat these with a sauce or plain?
-You can enjoy them anyway you want!
+You can enjoy them any way you want!
 I like to eat mine with either gravy or BBQ sauce.
-Ketchup would be good too or even cranberry sauce.
+Ketchup or cranberry sauce are also great options.

 Looking For More Vegan Holiday Recipes?